AndresLegro/WebMusicApp/README.md

 This is the first BETA of my web page that consumes spotify's API.
 You can listening music using a premuim Spotify account.
-In this firts version, the main target is to use it in computers , but I want in futture updates , improve the mobile version, becuase is not completly resposive yet.
+In this firts version, the main target is to use it in computers , but I want in future updates , improve the mobile version, because is not completly responsive yet.
+This project is to also show, how capable I am, I know there's somethings to improve, but I'm willing to get better and do my best in any project